Military Retirement in New Mexico: Complete 2026 Tax Guide

 Calculate Your New Mexico Retirement Income

-See exactly what civilian salary you need with 100% tax-exempt military retirement
+See exactly what civilian salary you need with the $30,000 pension exemption

-New Mexico offers 100% military retirement tax exemption, affordable housing, beautiful desert and mountain scenery, and multiple Air Force bases.
+New Mexico offers a $30,000 military retirement exemption, affordable housing, beautiful desert and mountain scenery, and multiple Air Force bases.
 The sunny climate (300+ days) and rich cultural heritage make it an attractive option for military retirees seeking tax savings and quality of life.